13 Ways You're Catching Coronavirus Without Realizing It

 You're Ordering Take-Out

 Many good restaurants are offering take out food now and they have implemented the best hygienic food preparation practice to minimize risk.
 In the current circumstances, it is better to order hot, freshly cooked meals rather than cold or raw food.
 The biggest risk comes from packaging.
 It can be minimized by removing food from the container into a refuse bag and washing your hands before you eat.
-You can also microwave your food for a few minutes.

 You're Taking Public Transport